LimeChain/anchor-coverage-example/README.md

 brew install llvm lcov
 ```

-Currently this example is tested to work on `Ubuntu 22.04.5` with `Solana 2.1.20`.
+Currently this example is tested to work on `Ubuntu 22.04.5` with Solana's platform-tools v1.51 [see discussion here](https://github.com/anza-xyz/agave/discussions/7709).
 Mind also that it's `LiteSVM 0.6.1` that's used under the hood.

 ## Setup Steps